Read the report: Pathways in a Forest

-Currently, West Coast LEAF is in the midst of a year-long law reform project to assess whether MCFD is meeting its obligations under section 2 of CFCSA to provide the necessary supports to families to ensure that parents are able to exercise their right to parent and that children’s best interests are met.
+Shifting the Child Protection System is a year-long law reform project to assess whether MCFD is meeting its obligations under section 2 of CFCSA to provide the necessary supports to families to ensure that parents are able to exercise their right to parent and that children’s best interests are met.

 What we’re doing

 We are grounding our process in relationship building with Indigenous communities across the province to learn about their experiences with the child protection system.
 To guide this project, we are working alongside experts including parents, family members, front-line staff, and Elders.

 Through this project, West Coast LEAF is further developing our institutional process of working in community.
 We are committed to ensuring that community voices shape this project’s report and resulting recommendations.
 Our role is to amplify the ongoing advocacy of families and service providers.